 Plants should be spaced at least 5 feet apart and fertilized only lightly for the first 2-3 years.
 Plants will take 3-5 years to begin producing large yields.
 Pick berries off the first three years to allow the bush to grow.
-All varieties offered here will reach 4-6 feet at maturity.
+All varieties (except Northland, 3-4') offered here will reach 4-6 feet at maturity.
 More details are available in the North Carolina Cooperative Extension Service publications.